ryanparsons7/calendly-notion/README.md

 # event_importer

-Imports Events from a Google Calendar and creates them in Notion DB
+Imports Events from Calendly and creates them in Notion DB

 ## Requirements: